 Make sure you have a ‘Call To Action’ at the end of your video telling them where you want them to do next.

 After letting your prospects know about you and your offer, you will want to communicate what you want them to do next.
-It’s important to make the next step very clear, both in words and with visuals.
+It’s important to take the next step very clearly, both in words and with visuals.

 It can be as simple as adding a button with ‘easy to understand words like:

 - ORDER NOW